ModyQyW/fabric/README.md

 - Latest Node 12/14/16
 - Latest npm 6/7/8
+- Use `--legacy-peer-deps` when using npm 7/8 to install
 - Set `shamefully-hoist=true` in `.npmrc` if using latest pnpm 6 instead of npm
 - Set `nodeLinker: 'node-modules'` in `.yarnrc.yml` if using latest yarn 2/3 instead of npm
 - ESLint 8